 What haemorrhoids actually are

-Haemorrhoids are not a foreign body but vascular cushions in the lower rectum that are present in everyone.
-They help to provide a fine seal of the anus.
-Symptoms occur when these cushions swell, protrude outward or become inflamed.
+Haemorrhoids are vascular cushions in the lower rectum that everyone has.
+They help the anus keep a fine seal.
+Symptoms occur when these cushions enlarge, protrude outward, or become inflamed.

-In everyday language, “haemorrhoids” is often used as a catch-all term for anything that itches, hurts or bleeds at the anus.
-That is why a precise classification is helpful, so you do not treat the wrong problem.
+In everyday language, haemorrhoids are often used as a catch-all for anything that itches, burns, hurts, or bleeds around the anus.
+That is why a clear classification is useful, so you do not treat the wrong problem.

 Why haemorrhoids are so common after childbirth

 Several factors come together in the postpartum period.
-Pregnancy increases pressure in the pelvis, tissues are more blood-filled and the veins are under more strain.
-During labour, pushing and stretching add to this.
+Pregnancy increases pressure in the pelvis, the tissue is more blood-filled, and the veins are under strain.
+During birth, pushing and stretching add to this.

-After delivery, practical factors often worsen symptoms: fear of pain, less movement, a changed toilet routine and constipation.
+After birth, practical factors often worsen symptoms: fear of pain, less movement, an unfamiliar toilet routine, and constipation.
 If stool is hard or you need to strain, the vascular cushion is irritated further.

 Typical aggravating factors in the postpartum period

-- Constipation and hard stool, often due to stress, lack of sleep, inadequate fluid intake or iron supplements
+- Constipation and hard stool, often due to stress, lack of sleep, not drinking enough, or iron supplements

 - Straining during bowel movements